jfq3/miga_singularity/hpcc_clade_project.md

 GCF_004684285_1_ASM468428v1_genomic  -          -              -             -              done      done  done             done  done    done         queued     queued    queued
 ```

-When all entries in the stat column read "done," the project is finished.
+When all entries in the stats column read "done," the project is finished.

 Stop the daemon with the command: